How to get a cat to use a litter box

 There are a number of factors that may lead your cat to dislike their litter box.
 Consider the following factors:

-• Litter material: Most cats prefer conventional, clumping litter.
-If you’re using an alternative litter (like crystals, wood pellets, or recycled paper), consider changing litter
+• Litter material: Most cats prefer conventional, clumping types of cat litter.
+If you’re using an alternative cat litter (like crystals, wood pellets, or recycled paper), consider changing litter

 • Litter box type: Most cats prefer a large litter box, with low sides and plenty of room to turn around.
-If you’re using a small, covered litter box, your cat may find the litter box unappealing
+If you’re using a small, covered litter box, your cat may find the litter box unappealing.
+Here are our guides to the best cat litter boxes and best automatic cat litter boxes.

-• Litter box location: Your cat’s litter box should be in a quiet location that is convenient to where your cat spends time, not located in a noisy laundry room or shoved into a far-away corner of the basement
+• Litter box location: Your cat’s litter box should be in a quiet location that is convenient to where your cat spends time, not located in next to a busy bathroom where you dispose of your flushable cat litter or shoved into a far-away corner of the basement

 • Cleanliness: Ensure that your cat’s litter box is scooped daily.
 Even with high-quality clumping litter, you still should fully change your cat’s litter every few weeks and scrub the litter box with a mild soap